naren4488/task-management-app-frontend/README.md

 To setup & run the backend in local, clone the git repository : https://github.com/naren4488/task-management-app-backend

-- This app is create using vite-react, you can start the installation of project packages by command :
+- This app is create using node & express, you can start the installation of project packages by command :
   $ npm install

 - then run the project using command :
   $ npm run dev

-# Folder strucutre - Frontend
+# Folder structure - Frontend

 - package.json - contains all the details about scripts, dependencies & devDependencies
 - src/routes - contains all the routes for backend(user & tasks)